Dsyah010/codeless-data-science-fundamental-2023-FTU-x-UMK/README.md

 ## Introduction
 This repository is about Data Science Fun.
 It is implementing KNIME Codeless Tool for doing data science analytics

+## Abstact
+The distribution of public transport services among Malaysia's states is thoroughly examined in this research.
+Public transportation is crucial for addressing problems with urban mobility and advancing sustainable transportation systems.
+By assessing the accessibility and availability of public transport alternatives across Malaysia's states, this study seeks to discover regional differences and opportunities for development.

+## Introduction
+  Urban mobility and the development of sustainable transport networks are crucial problems that modern nations around the world must address.
+Addressing these issues becomes much more crucial in Malaysia, a country distinguished by its unique physical and demographic landscape.
+This study begins a thorough investigation of how public transportation services are distributed among Malaysia's states, acknowledging the crucial part that public transportation plays in addressing urban mobility issues and promoting sustainable transportation solutions.

+  This study's goal is to evaluate how easily accessible and readily available public transport options are in all of Malaysia's states, with a focus on revealing regional differences and pinpointing growth potential.
+We seek to give useful insights for policymakers, urban planners, and transport authorities by exploring the complex public transport network.
+These perceptions can then be used to guide evidence-based choices that improve public transportation systems, ease traffic congestion, and encourage environmentally friendly modes of transportation.

+  The demand for successful, affordable, and sustainable transportation choices grows as Malaysia continues to face rapid urbanisation and population increase.
+The continuous problems brought on by pollution, air pollution, and difficult access to employment possibilities also highlight how urgent this research is.
+We intend to contribute to the development of targeted policies and strategies to solve these urgent concerns by thoroughly analysing the state-by-state distribution of public transport services.

+  This study uses a multimodal methodology to provide a thorough analysis of Malaysia's public transport system.
+We aim to promote an informed discussion on the development of Malaysia's transport system that takes into account both the immediate needs of commuters and the long-term sustainability of the country's transport infrastructure by analysing the benefits and drawbacks of the current systems and highlighting areas for development.

+  In Malaysia, the distribution of available public transport is a critical issue.
+This study intends to shed light on state-specific distinctions and development potential within the public transport landscape in order to enhance urban mobility and sustainable transport systems for the benefit of all Malaysians.

+## Methodology
+There are several crucial phases involved in developing a methodology for KNIME analysis of the availability of public transport options by state in Malaysia.
+One can carry out numerous data pretreatment, analysis, and visualisation tasks using KNIME, a robust open-source data analytics and integration platform.
+Here is a step-by-step process:

+### 1. Data Collection
+Data Sources: The data is from dataset https://data.gov.my/ Data Selection: Data septically covering the data of public transportation by state in Malaysia from 2021 to 2023
+### 2. Data Preprocessing
+Data Cleaning: For data cleaning node column is use to remove ‘category’ in the dataset to ensure the data can be visualize more clearly
+Normalization: Normalization is used to scale and transforming numerical data in a dataset so that its fall within a specific range or follow a particular distribution
+### 3. Data Visualization